Sign In

 24a059f9 C535 4422 8f95 16b7dca87d8a

 The echo command is widely used to display text on the terminal.
 But its capabilities go beyond that; it may also be used to write content to a file or create an empty file.
-To do this, the echo command is used in conjunction with double redirect symbols (single > can also be used) followed by the desired filename.
+For this, combine the echo command with double redirect symbols (you can also use a single >) and the desired filename.

 1. Open your terminal emulator.